Skip to main content Scroll Top

 Honolulu, HI 96822

-Shellie Habel, PhD, serves as an extension agent with the University of Hawaiʻi Sea Grant College Program as a technical liaison for the Department of Land and Natural Resources Office of Conservation and Coastal Lands.
-Within this position she provides scientific, policy, and program coordination support on issues regarding coastal geomorphic processes, coastal hazards, beach conservation and restoration, appropriate coastal land use and environmental document and regulatory permit review.
+She also acts as a technical liaison and UAS pilot for the Department of Land and Natural Resources (DLNR) Office of Conservation and Coastal Lands.
+Previously serving in this position full-time, she has since shifted to her current research-focused roles, but continues to provide scientific and technical assistance on an as-needed basis in areas such as coastal geomorphic processes, coastal hazards, beach conservation and restoration, coastal land use, and the review of environmental documents and permits.

 IN THIS SECTION